thenexthub/Codira/docs/Modules.md

 The compiler has the ability to interoperate with C and Objective-C by importing Clang modules[^clang-module].
 This feature of the Clang compiler was developed to provide a "semantic import" extension to the C family of languages.
-The Swift compiler uses this to expose declarations from C and Objective-C as if they used native Swift types.
+The Codira compiler uses this to expose declarations from C and Objective-C as if they used native Codira types.

 In all the examples above, `import AppKit` has been using this
 mechanism: the module found with the name "AppKit" is generated from the